Updated with new information on June 8 at 8 a.m.

-According to a press release from the City of Springfield, Costco Wholesale Corporation is considering a membership warehouse retail store in east Springfield.
-The store would open in fall 2021.
+The store is set to open in fall 2021.
 “I’m pleased to announce and also confirm the rumors are true that Costco Wholesale Corporation is considering a membership warehouse retail store in Springfield,” said Mayor Ken McClure.
 “We are so pleased to welcome Costco to our community.
 We know that there has been a strong interest from our citizens for this store and, in fact, that some Springfieldians drive the 150 miles to get to the nearest Costco.
 I am positive that Costco will expand our retail base, bringing new customers to Springfield who will surely shop elsewhere while they’re in town.
 In addition, Costco has a reputation for being a quality employer, offering some of the highest retail wages and a robust benefits package.”

 According to the release, "Costco expects to hire a minimum of 125 people in Springfield – a figure that could rise well above 200."
 The average hourly rate of pay for Costco employees is $25.50, and a full-time cashier's annual salary after five years is $52,944, a much needed employment opportunity in the midst of COVID-19.
 In addition, Costco employees receive a health benefits package.

-The planned site will be located near Chestnut Expressway and Highway 65.
+The construction site is located near Chestnut Expressway and Highway 65.
 According to the release, "in order to provide an adequate building site for Costco, Eastgate south of Chestnut Expressway will need to be relocated and other street and storm water improvements are required."

 Rumor has it that Costco is coming to town, but is it true?